bchaffin/bchaffin.github.io/recaman/recaman.markdown

     }
     if (b & 0x1)
         n[b-1] = carry + n[b-1] + x.n[b-1];

+    return *this;
+}
 ```

 Since `b` is known at compile time, this produces the optimal sequence of add-carry instructions: as many 64-bit add-carrys as needed, and maybe 4/2/1-byte add-carrys to finish off the bytes at the top, if needed depending on the size of the number.

+Similar routines implement other basic operations like assignment, arithmetic, and comparison, with special cases for some common things like comparison to zero and comparison to x +/- 1.
+For div and mod by 3, I just convert to a GMP integer and use the library routines.

+### Storing ranges

+It's much more efficient to store the sequence terms as ranges of consecutive numbers, since that's how our fast method for computing the terms operates.
+A good structure for quickly adding and removing ordered things is a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+But a fast implementation of a red-black tree wants to store a bunch of stuff in each node, including pointers to its left and right children, parent, and next/previous nodes, which is a lot of storage overhead.

+One trick to cut the size of the pointers in half is to allocate a large single storage array up front, and use 32-bit indices into it, instead of actual 64-bit pointers.
+But it's still a lot of overhead.
+To amortize that cost, each node stores not just one range, but an array of ranges.
+The size of the array varies with the size of the numbers being stored in the tree, but is kept between 100 and 200.
+(The reason for not having a constant array size is explained below.)

+The basic `range_tree` is templated on the size of the `varnum` numbers in its ranges, and supports several key operations:
+- Adding a range: The new range may connect or overlap one or more ranges within a node, and/or span multiple nodes (which leads to _so many special cases_).
+If the new range combines with existing ranges then the node may end up with fewer valid ranges than it had before.
+If a new range needs to be inserted then the tail of the array is shifted over to make room; if the array is full then the last range is moved to a newly inserted node, making room to insert the new range.
+- Querying whether a particular number is present in any of the ranges.
+- Find the closest number lower than N which is used.
+This is the check for case #1 in the fast computation.
+- Find the closest number lower than N which is _not_ used and is a multiple of 3 away from N. This is the check for case #2.
+- Garbage collection: over time the tree gets cluttered with underutilized nodes, which occur when ranges coalesce or when new nodes containing a single range are inserted.
+When the ratio of invalid ranges gets too high, the tree repacks all ranges into full nodes, and recycles all extra nodes back into a freelist.
+It then shuffles the nodes in the underlying storage array so that they are located at sequential addresses, which helps with memory locality and paging (below).

+### Variable-sized ranges

 ### OLD